TabithaChelagat/Cyclist_Bike_Share_SQL_Project/README.md

 *Hour of the day*

-This code provides insights into the total ride length in minutes for each hour of the day, categorized by member type (member or casual)
+This code provides insights into the ```total ride length in minutes for each hour of the day```, categorized by member type (member or casual)

 ```
 Select member_casual, hour_of_the_day, SUM(ride_length) as avg_ride_length